 Physicians typically have some experience with simulation training but other professions don’t often have the chance to participate.
 Opening these opportunities to anyone means that residents, nurses, physician’s assistants, respiratory therapists and more can practice together in a real-life setting.

 “It’s a better learning experience for everyone as it’s less of a teaching session to see how you’re doing and more of a team building session,” says Soojin Yi, In Situ Simulation Coordinator.

 These sessions also allow staff and Simulation Coordinators to identify latent safety threats (LSTs) before they can cause harm to real patients.
 LSTs are problems that arise when running a mock scenario, such as missing equipment, educational gaps or misunderstandings – anything that could potentially affect patient care.

 “For physicians, I think knowing that we’re working to improve the quality of patient care is a good motivating tool for them to find time to participate,” says Nadia Farooki, Director of the UHN Simulation Committee.

 Recently, the Simulation Committee ran a case involving a chest tube insertion.
 During the simulation, they saw that some junior nurses had not been exposed to the infrequent task of attaching the chest tube to the suction.
 Fortunately, a senior nurse was present and took time to show them how to do it.

 A few days later, the same team was on the job when a patient needed a chest tube inserted, and the procedure went seamlessly.

 “It feels very valuable and worthwhile when we’re able to identify these kinds of issues before they arise,” says Nadia.

-In addition to organizing training exercises, the Simulation Committee conducts research on how UHN can minimize LSDs from a systemic level.
+In addition to organizing training exercises, the Simulation Committee conducts research on how UHN can minimize LSTs from a systemic level.